smourier/smourier/README.md

 * [AOTrino](https://github.com/aelyo-softworks/AOTrino) - Electron-like desktop apps on .NET AOT + WebView2, single-exe, Windows x64, front-end-framework-agnostic (React/Fluent UI layers optional).
 * [Filociraptor](https://github.com/smourier/Filociraptor) - A fast Windows file manager written in C#, rendered with Direct2D and compiled with AOT.
 GPU drawn, fully virtualized and allocation free on the hot path, so folders with thousands of files open and scroll instantly.
+* [tabsh](https://github.com/smourier/tabsh) - A Windows command shell where TAB navigates the file system and Windows shell namespace instead of merely listing it.
+Runs under Windows Terminal exactly like any other shell.
+Supports Windows 7, x86, x64 and ARM64.
 * [DirectN AOT](https://github.com/smourier/DirectNAOT) - A DirectN (see below) AOT compatible version.
 Only for .NET Core 9 and beyond.
 * [ShellBat and ShellN](https://github.com/smourier/ShellBat) - A modern Windows file explorer with file viewers, multi-instance workflows, terminal integration, search capabilities, and deep Windows Shell interoperability.
 Solution also contains ShellN, .NET interop classes for Windows Shell APIS with full AOT publishing support
 * [Wice](https://github.com/aelyo-softworks/Wice) - The "Windows Interface Composition Engine" is a .NET C# UI engine for creating Windows application, for .NET Framework and .NET Core, compatible with AOT publishing.